 Video Quality Monitor

-Certainly the most powerful and the most flexible solution to measure video quality, audio quality and lipsync from video and audio files, HDMI (Set-Top Boxes...), SDI, IP streaming (UDP, RTP, HTTP, HTTPS, HLS, MPEG-DASH, RTSP, RTMP, NDI®) or desktop capture
+Video Quality Monitor (VQM) is certainly the most powerful and the most flexible solution to measure video quality, audio quality and lipsync from video and audio files, HDMI (Set-Top Boxes...), SDI, IP streaming (UDP, RTP, HTTP, HTTPS, HLS, MPEG-DASH, RTSP, RTMP, NDI®) or desktop capture

 Measurement and monitoring of perceived video quality, perceived audio quality, audio loudness, blockiness, blur, contrast, flatness, jerkiness, rebuffering, black frames, zapping times, time to start video, noise, bloom, silences, saturations, actual frame rate, actual video bitrate, actual audio bitrate, video stability and contrast modulation